oroinc/documentation/user_guide/mailchimp_integration.rst

 OroCRM supports out of the box integration with MailChimp, allowing you the following:

-- map and synchronize OroCRM Marketing Lists to MailChimp Subscribers Lists and keep them in synchronized
+- map OroCRM Marketing Lists and Abandoned Cart Campaign to segments of MailChimp Subscriber's Lists and keep them synchronized
-- use the lists to create email campaigns in MailChimp and import them to OroCRM
+- use the segments of MailChimp Subscribers Lists to create email campaigns in MailChimp and import them to OroCRM
-- use MailChimp campaign statistics and OroCRM reporting and segmentation tools to analyze campaign efficiency
+- use the segments based on the Abandoned Cart Campaigns to automate the mailings
-- load data from OroCRM to your MailChimp account and back.
+- use MailChimp campaign statistics and OroCRM reporting tools to analyze the campaign efficiency

 This article describes how to define and edit the integration and synchronization settings.